Odin in Norse Mythology: Origin Story, Meaning and Symbols

 According to the myth, Odin’s relentless thirst for knowledge and wisdom led him to plucking his right eye in exchange of a sip of drink from the Well of Urd (also known as Mimir’s Well).
 The well is believed to have contained unfathomable amount of knowledge and insights into the secrets of the cosmos.
 One sip from the Well of Urd bestowed on the drinker those gifts.
 Hence Odin sacrificed his right eye in order to acquire knowledge.

-Why was Odin obsessed with the acquisition of wisdom?
+Why was Odin obsessed with the acquisition of more and more wisdom?

 The most likely reason for the one-eyed god’s unquenchable thirst for wisdom stems from Ragnarok.
 Nordic tribes held the belief that the universe went through a cycle of birth, death and rebirth.
 Ragnarok symbolized the end of the cycle of time.
 It was considered the doom of the gods, a time when the Norse gods, including Odin, will be consumed by chaos.